 Results

 Figure 2 shows participants’ responses to “Is this a blicket” for each object.
-Participants’ yes/no responses were treated as a primary binary dependent measure.
-Data were entered into a five-way binary mixed-effects model with Age as a continuous fixed effect, Condition (Backwards blocking vs. Indirect screening-off) as the between-participants fixed effect, Trial Type (Experimental vs. Control), Objects (A vs. B vs. C vs. D), and Trial Number (Trial 1 vs. Trial 2) as the within-participants fixed effects, and participant as the random effect.
+Participants’ yes/no responses were treated as a binary dependent measure.
+Data were entered into a five-way binomial mixed-effects model with Age as a continuous fixed effect, Condition (Backwards blocking vs. Indirect screening-off) as the between-participants fixed effect, Trial Type (Experimental vs. Control), Objects (A vs. B vs. C vs. D), and Trial Number (Trial 1 vs. Trial 2) as the within-participants fixed effects, and participant as the random effect.
 This analysis yielded several experimental-effects and two-way interactions, which were qualified by a single three-way interaction among Condition, Trial Type, and Object, χ2(2) = 64.85, p < .001.

 To unpack the nature of the interaction among Condition, Trial Type, and Object, we ran separate two-way binomial mixed-effects models separately for the backwards blocking and indirect screening-off conditions, with Trial Type (Experimental vs. Control) and Objects (A vs. B vs. C vs. D) as the within-participants fixed effects and participant as the random effect.
 This analysis revealed a main effect of Trial Type, χ2(1) = 9.62, p = .002 and an interaction between Trial Type and Objects, χ2(2) = 16.38, p < .001.
 To explore this interaction, we constructed a set of one-way binomial mixed-effects models for the experimental and control trials within the backwards blocking condition.
 The Objects factor was treated as the sole within-participants fixed effect in these follow-up analyses.
 Participants were once again treated as a random effect to control for the within-participant variance from multiple responses.
 The one-way binomial model for the control trials within the backwards blocking condition did not reveal a significant effect of Objects, χ2(3) = 1.33, p = .72.
 This means that participants treated the objects similarly in the control trials of the backwards blocking condition.
 In contrast, the second one-way linear model for the experimental trials within the backwards blocking condition revealed a significant experimental effect of Objects, χ2(2) = 19.29, p < .001.
-This experimental effect reflected the fact that participants considered object A to be more of a blicket than object B, odds ratio = 204.79, 95%CI [33.96, 4609.11], p < .001, as well as more likely to be a blicket that object C, odds ratio = 129.67, 95%CI [18.75, 2824.63], p < .001.
-However, participants treated objects B and C equivalently, odds ratio = 1.58, 95%CI [0.62, 4.19], p < .001.
+This experimental effect reflected the fact that participants judged object A as a blicket more often than object B, Odds ratio = 204.79, 95%CI [33.96, 4609.11], p < .001, and object C, Odds ratio = 129.67, 95%CI [18.75, 2824.63], p < .001.
+However, participants treated objects B and C equivalently, Odds ratio = 1.58, 95%CI [0.62, 4.19], p < .001.

 The two-way binary mixed effects model for the indirect screening-off condition also revealed a main effect of Trial Type, χ2(1) = 26.91, p < .001, a main effect of Objects, χ2(3) = 67.32, p < .001, and an interaction between Trial Type and Objects, χ2(2) = 19.59, p < .001.
 To explore this interaction, we constructed a set of one-way binary mixed-effects models for the experimental and control trials within the indirect screening-off condition.
 The two one-way linear models for the experimental and control trials revealed a significant experimental effect of Objects, both χ2-values > 36.78, both p-values < .001.
-In the experimental trials, participants considered object A to be less likely to be a blicket than any of the other objects, all odds ratios < 0.07, all p-values < .001.
-Likewise, in the control trial, participants considered object D to be less likely to be blickets than any of the other objects, all odds ratios < 0.06, all p-values < .001.
+In the experimental trials, participants judged object A as a blicket less often than any of the other objects, all odds ratios < 0.07, all p-values < .001.
+Likewise, in the control trial, participants considered object D to be less likely to be a blicket than any of the other objects, all odds ratios < 0.06, all p-values < .001.
 No other differences reached statistical significance.